vpavlenko/jsr166_to_jmh/posts/SimpleSpinLock.md

 Hardware
 ---

-By default I do all the experiments on my Mac ().
+By default I do all the experiments on my Mac (Intel Core i5-4258U Haswell, Mac OS X 10.10 Yosemite, JRE 1.8.0_05-b13).
 I also use Linux VPS, though I doubt it's a good idea.

 Sample time measurements for the single thread
 ---